khairulislam48/Detection_of_adversarial_examples/README.md

 # Training the Model

+## Guidelines for Training the Model (`train.py`)
 ### 1. **Dataset Preparation**
    - Refer to the **Dataset** section for detailed instructions on dataset preparation.
    - Ensure the dataset is preprocessed and structured correctly as per the requirements outlined.

 ### 2. **Model Initialization**
    - The model architecture, including any custom layers and blocks, must be defined in the script.
-   - The loss function and optimizer (e.g., Adam, SGD) are to be chosen according to the task.
+   - The loss function and optimizer are to be chosen according to the task.
    - Hyperparameters such as learning rate, batch size, and number of epochs should be set in the script.

 ### 3. **Training Loop**